bfxdev/Arduino/Affine3D/README.md

 </data>
 ```

 ATTENTION: By convention, in Tiled, the tile number 0 means no tile.
-In other words, Tiled considers that the first tile has the number 1, and it is unfortunatelly not possible to change this by configuration.
+In other words, Tiled considers that the first tile has the number 1, and it is unfortunately not possible to change this by configuration.

 In our tile set, the very first tile (grass) has the index 0 according to the C/C++ convention.
 In order to avoid a subtraction at run-time, for performance, we need to decrement all tile numbers.
 A quick and dirty solution (that I applied here) is to use a text editor to replace "1" by "0", then "2" by "1" and so on.
 Such a method is possible with a low number of transformations.
 Of course a little script would be better if Tiled is used frequently.

+Another possibility here would be to add another empty tile at the beginning of the tile set.

 After adaptation, the array of bytes is named `raceTileMap`.
 Add this new constant variable at the beginning of the sketch: